Nickhill28/NickHill28/README.md

 ### Hi there 👋
+- "Nikhil" means 'Whole' and "Gupta" stands for 'Beginning Here'.So, in a Nutshell Nikhil Gupta account ✨"Beginning of the Whole".✨

 - ⚡ Fun fact: ...
-      - "Nikhil" means 'Whole' and "Gupta" stands for 'Beginning Here'.
-      - So, in a Nutshell Nikhil Gupta account ✨"Beginning of the Whole".✨
+     - 0220 is an Angel Number for Love and Gratitude.
+     - One can literally do anything still practice makes the difference.

 - 📫 How to reach me: ...  +91 UP70